What types of polished concrete do you offer?

 If you want to polish the concrete of an existing slab then you are limited usually to whatever is already in the concrete.
 Your only real option if you don’t like the colour or the cement and aggregate is to put a colour dye over the top.

-If you are pouring a new slab you can choose the colour of your cement and the colour of your stone (aggregate) there are a number of concrete suppliers you can visit.
-Some examples are below…
+If you are pouring a new slab you can choose the colour of your cement and the colour of your stone (aggregate) from a number of concrete suppliers.
+Some examples of available mixes are below, and here is a virtual tour of our showroom showing real-life samples of available mixes that you can view in close detail.
+A small number of them are below…

 It is important not to underestimate the colour of the cement as this can significantly change the look and the cost of the floor.
 Below is an example of polished concrete sample using the same stone but changing the colour of the cement: